CTurt/Cinoop/README.md

 **Sound:** None,

-**Games:** Cinoop can almost play Tetris; sprites are not displayed, so you can only see a piece once it has reached the bottom, and there is no random number generator, so the same piece is always given, and there are many unimplemented instructions.
-It is unlikely that any games are playable yet.
+**Games:** Cinoop can almost play Tetris: some menu sprites are displayed incorrectly due to palette swapping not being implemented, and there is no random number generator, so the same piece is always given.
+It is unlikely that any games are fully playable yet.

 ![Windows version running Tetris](tetris.png)